MostlyAdequate/mostly-adequate-guide/ch8.md

 //Exercise 2
 // ==========
-// Use _.head to get the first element of the list var xs = Identity.of(['do', 'ray', 'me', 'fa', 'so', 'la', 'ti', 'do']);
+// Use _.head to get the first element of the list. var xs = Identity.of(['do', 'ray', 'me', 'fa', 'so', 'la', 'ti', 'do']);

 var ex2 = undefined